daira/describe-curve/README.md

 * Support for j = 0 and j = 1728 curves, including finding isogenies for use in simplified SWU.
 * Advice on coordinate formats and explicit formulae, if known.
-* LaTeX or mdbook output format.
+* Markdown, LaTeX, or HTML5 output formats.

 There are no plans to support: